kupukt/Data-Structures-Tutorial/1-Stacks.md

 print(stack)
 ```

-There are many other operations that go with stacks but these are the two main ones to really understand
+There are many other operations that go with stacks but these are the two main ones to really understand.

 # Uses

 Stacks are most commonly used to keep track of things in order since you can only add or remove an element from one side of the stack.
 The biggest implementation when it comes to a stack is the undo shortcut on multiple different platforms.
 Can you imagine accidentally deleting your whole paper and not being able to get it back?
 Luckily stacks prevent that from happening.
 The undo feature is a stack that stores the state  or action that was last inputed into a stack and when you choose to undo with control z, the last action is popped and removed from the stack leaving you with a different state.

-# Problem Solve
+# Problem Solving

 Now that you know a little bit about stacks, here is a problem to solve that deals with what you have just been taught.